New HBF digital member card

 Boards where relevant.

-These charters are reviewed regularly for relevance.
-There are currently two Committees appointed by the HBF and Subsidiary
+These charters are reviewed regularly.
+There are currently three Committees appointed by the HBF and Subsidiary

-The role of the Audit and Risk Management Committee is to assist the HBF and Subsidiary Boards in fulfilling their responsibilities
+The role of the Audit Committee is to assist the HBF and Subsidiary Boards in fulfilling their responsibilities

 private health insurance with HBF, you become a member of our Fund and agree to our Fund Rules.